-For more information about English proficiency, please see the
+For more information about English proficiency, please see the BYU Graduate Studies website.

 These items provide the university with certification that the applicant has adequate financial support to complete a graduate program, if accepted, and information about the student's English language ability.